Meet the team

 Carmel Wiseman, Programme Manager

-Outside of work Carmel’s enjoys spending time with her two grown up daughters and her adorable Labrador, Bailey.
-She spends a lot of time with Bailey walking in the Yorkshire Dales where she has a static holiday home.
-Carmel loves reading and, when she is not in the Dales, spends a lot of time in her garden.
+Outside of work Carmel’s enjoys spending time with her family and walking her adorable Labrador Bailey.
+Carmel loves reading and spends a lot of time in her garden.

 Kath is a Clinical Network Coordinator in the Palliative and End of Life Care Network.
-She has worked in the NHS for over 25 years, previously as a Medical Secretary in a large NHS Trust supporting the Gastroenterology and Oncological Breast Surgery teams before moving on to work at St Rocco’s Hospice within the Palliative Care Team.
-This then led to a move to the Network’s palliative and end of life care team.
-Kath supports the Children’s Palliative Care Work Programmes for the North West.
+She has worked in the NHS for over 25 years, previously as a Medical Secretary in a large NHS Trust supporting the Gastroenterology and Oncological Breast Surgery teams before moving on to work at St Rocco’s Hospice in Warrington within the Palliative Care Team.
+This then led to a move to the Network’s palliative and end of life care team where she has worked for the last 8 years.
+Kath supports the Children’s Palliative Care Work Programmes for the North West (scroll down to meet the children’s palliative care network Clinical Leads).

 Outside work Kath has a passion for yoga and mindfulness, interior design and upcycling furniture as well as walking two energetic dogs and, on occasion, two equally energetic grandchildren.
-Kath is studying to become a Yoga Instructor.
+Kath is studying to become a Yoga Instructor and would love to run a yoga retreat!

 Lucy Lavelle, Clinical Network Officer